pw4rn3r/ECE382/notes/L27/index.md

 #define LPM4_EXIT _BIC_SR_IRQ(LPM4_bits) /* Exit Low Power Mode 4 */
 ```

-I just think this information is important to know given that I've been talking about the low-power capabilities of the MSP430 all semester.

 More detailed info is in the reading from today.